ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 ### Features and known limits

-#### Authorized AI Deploy
+#### Permitted deployment

-AI Deploy authorize the deployment of your own Docker images or applications from the [OVHcloud catalog](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/apps-portfolio/).
+AI Deploy authorizes the deployment of your own Docker images or applications from the [OVHcloud catalog](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/apps-portfolio/).

 Docker images can be hosted in a public or private registry.